Department of Politics and Philosophy

 Prereqs: 3 credits of biology and 3 credits of philosophy or Permission

 Philosophical thinking about meaning, reference, and truth.
 Additional assignments required for graduate credit.
-Recommended Preparation: PHIL 202 and PHIL 240.
-Cooperative: available to WSU degree-seeking students.
+Recommended Preparation: PHIL 2020 and PHIL 2400.
+Cooperative: open to WSU degree-seeking students.

-Classical and contemporary readings on such items as realism versus nominalism, free will and determinism, the nature of causality, the existence of God, personal identity, modality.
-Recommended Preparation: PHIL 202 and PHIL 240.
+Classical and contemporary readings on such items as realism versus nominalism, free will and determinism, the nature of causality, the existence of God, personal identity, and modality.
+Recommended Preparation: PHIL 2020 and PHIL 2400.
 Cooperative: open to WSU degree-seeking students.

 An investigation of social and ethical issues in scientific research and the place of ethics in a scientific worldview.